Claremont Showground

-The Claremont Showground near Perth, Western Australia is home to the annual Perth Royal Show.
-In 1902, 32 acres of land were reserved in the Perth suburb of Claremont for a new showground to replace the Guildford Showgrounds.
+The Claremont Showground in Perth, Western Australia, is home to the annual Perth Royal Show.
+In 1902, 32 acres of land were reserved in Claremont, a suburb of Perth, for a new showground to replace the Guildford Showgrounds.
 The Royal Agricultural Show, of three days, was first held there in October and November 1905.

 History

+During World War I and World War II, the showgrounds were used to house and train Australian troops.

-In 1929 a pavilion and other features were built for the Western Australia Centenary.
+In 1929, a pavilion and other features were built for the Western Australia Centenary.

 The Claremont Showground is serviced by a special events railway station on the Fremantle line.
 Opened on 20 September 1995, it has direct connection with the showgrounds.
 The original Showgrounds Station, opened in 1954, was located 350 m further east with platforms on either side of the line, and required negotiating road crossings to access the showgrounds.

 Bruce Campbell Arena

 The Bruce Campbell Arena, an enclosed grass field forms the focal point of events at the Showgrounds.

 Speedway

 From 1927 until 2000, the 586 m Claremont Speedway operated on a track around the edge of the arena.
 Its size made it the largest speedway in weekly operation in a state capital in Australia.

 With the closure of Claremont, speedway in Perth moved to the 500 m Perth Motorplex Speedway in Kwinana Beach.